 - Relapse prevention awareness and planning

-Like Other Diseases, Alcoholism Requires Ongoing Care to Prevent Relapse
+Like Other Diseases, Alcoholism Requires Ongoing Care

-Finally, it’s vital that those attempting recovery understand and prepare for relapse.
+Finally, it’s vital that those attempting addiction recovery to understand and prepare for relapse.
 Patients struggling with cancer or diabetes can’t expect to get better in a few weeks and never go back to a doctor’s office.
 Similarly, addicts can’t leave rehab and think they’re healed for a lifetime.

 Now that you know the answer to, “Is alcoholism a disease?”, you can get help from Crestview Recovery in Portland, Oregon.
-Targeted treatment programs, and a range of therapies treat addiction at its root.
+Targeted treatment programs and a range of therapies treat addiction at its root.
 Call 866.262.0531 to start your journey to sobriety and to start living the life you deserve.